mills32/CUTE_DEMO/README.md

 	-Or was it frame 0?
 	-ERROR

-This demo also uses graphics taken from the internet, like some Simpson images (Homer and Lisa), and also the more or less decent conversion of the music "Atomic Twist" by Jean-Jacques Perrey & Dana Countryman.
+This demo also uses graphics taken from the internet, some Simpson images (Homer and Lisa), and also the more or less decent conversion of the music "Atomic Twist" by Jean-Jacques Perrey & Dana Countryman.
+I didn't find the credits for everything, so if you created the fat cute rocket or the cute tortoise, tell me :).

 The 3D tower scene was inspired by the youtube channel "Game_Hut" where they explain how a 3D fake tower was made for "Mickey's mania".

-CUTE DEMO was made just for learning purposes and FUN, so the whole demo can be licensed as CC and/or fair use.
+CUTE DEMO was made just for learning purposes and FUN, no comercial use can be done from this.
 At the end of CUTE DEMO you'll see a cute credits scene, containing all credits.

 Hope you like it